pudly/schmopera-hugo/content/articles/opera-is-artifice-giulio-cesares-conquest-of-houston.md

 date = "2017-10-29T11:35:00-04:00"
 lastmod = "2017-10-29T20:51:00-04:00"
 publishDate = "2017-10-29T12:28:00-04:00"
-slug = "opera-is-artifice-giulio-cesares-conquest-of-houston"
-title = "Opera is artifice: Giulio Cesare&#039;s conquest of Houston"
+short_description = "Costanzo's take on the title role, which HGO's Thursday Facebook release went to great lengths to publicize as a take on Indiana Jones, was very effective indeed, in spite of this whimsical comparison.
+He well personified the countertenor as young virile male hero, particularly being skilled in the arias that showed off his agility and fiery, piercing upper register." slug = "opera-is-artifice-giulio-cesares-conquest-of-houston" title = "Opera is artifice: Giulio Cesare&#039;s conquest of Houston"
 +++